Union-backed Ronald Vitiello named to lead Border Patrol

 Brandon Judd, the union president, said in an interview days before Trump took office that Morgan never had the support of agents.

-The union said Tuesday that Vitiello’s experience will be invaluable for executing Trump’s plans.

-“The previous administration’s attempts to treat the Border Patrol like any law enforcement agency resulted in leadership that was reactive and in constant crisis,” it said in a statement.
+Union officials did not immediately respond to a request for comment Thursday.

-Morgan’s abrupt departure alarmed advocacy groups that criticized the Border Patrol for lack of oversight of agents and what they consider a culture that condoned abuse and misconduct..
+Morgan’s abrupt departure alarmed advocacy groups that criticized the Border Patrol for lack of oversight of agents and what they considered a culture that condoned abuse and misconduct..

-Morgan was briefly CBP’s internal affairs chief in 2014 while on loan from the FBI, where he worked for 20 years and climbed the ranks to assistant director for training.
-During his first stint at CBP, he oversaw an extensive review of complaints of excessive use of force and employee misconduct.
+Morgan was briefly the agency’s internal affairs chief in 2014 while on loan from the FBI, where he worked for 20 years and climbed the ranks to assistant director for training.
+During his first stint at Customs and Border Protection, he oversaw an extensive review of complaints of excessive use of force and employee misconduct.

-“He’s a bootstraps leader, raised up the rough the ranks, tested by fire,” Colburn said.
-“If I were picking among (the Border Patrol’s) 20,000 employees, he’s the first one I would think of.”
+“He’s a bootstraps leader, raised the rough the ranks, tested by fire,” Colburn said.
+“If I were picking among 20,000 employees, he’s the first one I would think of.”

 The leadership change comes a week after Trump issued an executive order to build a wall on 2,000-mile border with Mexico, extending it from about 700 miles currently, much of it in California and Arizona.
 Vitiello also faces a tall order in hiring more agents.
 CBP says about two-thirds of job applicants fail a required lie detector, causing the Border Patrol to recently fall below 20,000 agents for the first time since 2009.

-CBP did not make Vitiello available for an interview Tuesday and declined to comment beyond the announcement on Twitter, which was signed by Kevin McAleenan, CBP’s acting commissioner.
+CBP did not make Vitiello available for an interview Tuesday and declined to comment beyond the announcement on Twitter, which was signed by Kevin McAleenan, the agency’s acting commissioner.

 The appointment is not subject to Senate confirmation.